Graham Dale

-Graham Dale, born January 1978 in Dublin, Ireland, is a former US Marine, later a network engineer and writer.
+Graham Dale, born January 1978 in Dublin, Ireland, was a US Marine, later a network engineer and writer.
+He later fought for the Ukrainian military after Russia's invasion of Ukraine in 2022, and was killed in December 2023.

 Life

 Dale was born in Raheny, Dublin, Ireland.
 He emigrated to the United States in 2000.
 He served with the US Marine Corp., including in Iraq.
-As a result of his trauma in Iraq, Dale is registered as suffering with PTSD and receives disability benefit associated with his disorder.